Campaign Spending Reform

 “There are no easy answers, but there are simple answers.
 We must have the courage to do what we know is morally right.” -Ronald Reagan

-In adhering to my stance on campaign spending reform, I self funded my minimal campaign finances through the primary election and spent less than $2000.
-We prevailed in the eight candidate primary election race on a strong message, not by spending a large amounts of money.
-On September 26, I started accepting donations of up to $50 from private citizens that wanted to help financially support our campaign into the general election for the people of Hawai’i and to drive positive change in our government.
+In adhering to my stance on campaign spending reform, I self-funded my campaign finances in the 2018 primary election and spent less than $2000.
+We prevailed in the eight-candidate US Senate primary election on a strong message, not by spending a large amount of money.
+In the 2020 CD-1 Congressional primary election, we again prevailed and only spent $75 to file the candidate nomination papers.
+After both the 2018 and 2020 primaries, I started accepting donations of up to $200 from private citizens who wanted to financially support our campaign in the effort to drive positive change in our government for the people of Hawai’i.